japeq/jansson-bencode/README.rst

 Jansson README
 ==============

-Jansson_ is a C library for encoding, decoding and manipulating JSON data.
-Its main features and design principles are:
+Jansson-Bencode is a C library for encoding, decoding and manipulating JSON and Bencoded data.
+Its based on Jansson_.
+The main features and design principles are:

 - Simple and intuitive API and data model